PaNOSC-ViNYL/ase/doc/download.rst

 Run the tests
 =============

-Make sure that everything works by running the test suite.
+Make sure that everything works by running the :mod:`test suite<test>`.
 This will create many files, so run the tests in a new directory::

   $ cd